CAC Payback Period: Formula, Importance & How To Reduce It

 The Importance of CAC Payback for SaaS Companies

 CAC payback serves as a critical sales pipeline metric for SaaS companies.
-CAC payback builds the foundation for forecasting the breakeven point on acquisition costs and provides insight into how efficiently your company monetizes customers.
+CAC payback builds the foundation for forecasting the breakeven point on cost of acquisition and provides insight into how efficiently your company monetizes customers.

 It’s a snowball effect waiting to implode.
 This “debt” connects directly with the company’s working capital, which ties the sales and marketing departments’ efforts into opportunity costs for the company’s growth.
 Any dollar your company spends on acquisition could have been spent on product development or put toward headcount planning.